-Do you have a favorite British TV show or film?
-Are you passionate about Poldark or much prefer the delights of Downton Abbey?
+Do you have a favorite British TV show or movie?
+Are you passionate about Poldark or prefer the delights of Downton Abbey?
 Whatever your preference, I want to take you on a tour of the best TV shows and film locations in the UK.

 Film locations in the UK

 I’m always amazed by how many questions I receive from readers about the period TV drama Poldark.
 It’s a series set in the 18th century, based on the novels from author Winston Graham.
 The story revolves around Ross Poldark, a British army officer who has returned to his home in Cornwall.

 It’s a show bursting with romance, drama and chivalry, and is a bit hit worldwide.
 However, as popular as the show — and its main front runner — is, the locations are also worthy of a mention.